agh-glk/fcs/docs/source/server/task_server.rst

       :param int priority: Links' priority, can be a number 0-999 (0 is the lowest priority)
       :param int depth: Depth of crawling for a page from which links have been retrieved
       :param string source_url: URL of page from which links have been retrieved
-      :raises Exception: in case of an error in database

    .. py:method:: put_data(package_id, data)